About Kate Ulrich Saracene

 Where benefits and employment law intersect

 Kate's in-house background gives her valuable insight into day-to-day benefits and employment issues.
 Human resources managers are often faced with issues that cross over different areas of law, including labor and employment, ERISA, tax and state insurance laws.
 Kate is adept at untangling the issues that arise at the intersection of these differing mandates.
-If an employee becomes disabled, for instance, she can help the employer to navigate questions around private disability insurance, state temporary disability benefits, federal Social Security Disability insurance, accommodations under the Americans with Disabilities Act, protections under a collective bargaining agreement and time off under the Family and Medical Leave Act and state leave laws.
+If an employee becomes disabled, for instance, she can help the employer to navigate questions around private disability insurance, state temporary disability benefits, federal Social Security Disability insurance, accommodations under the Americans with Disabilities Act, protections under a collective bargaining agreement, time off under the Family and Medical Leave Act and state leave laws.
 Wellness programs, another area of focus for Kate, can require compliance with nine different federal laws that overlap the areas of labor and employment, ERISA, tax and privacy regulations.

 ⇣ Expand to read more